 Reliable Testing for Defects and Measurement

-Ultrasonic testing (UT testing) or ultrasonic inspection services are used to locate internal and external product defects and measure wall thickness discontinuities in tubing, pipe and other materials without causing damage during inspection.
-Laboratory Testing Inc. provides both immersion and contact ultrasonic non destructive testing methods with the ability to inspect products and materials in all shapes and sizes.
+Ultrasonic testing, also known as UT testing or ultrasonic non destructive testing, is used to locate internal and external product defects and measure wall thickness discontinuities in tubing, pipe and other materials without causing damage during inspection.
+Laboratory Testing Inc. provides both contact and immersion ultrasonic testing methods with the ability to inspect products and materials in all shapes and sizes.

-- Immersion UT (high speed) – Five immersion ultrasonic inspection machines for tubing, pipe and other round stock from 1/8 in. to 6 5/8 in. diameter and 70 ft. in length.
+- Immersion UT (high speed) – Five immersion ultrasonic testing machines for tubing, pipe and other round stock from 1/8 in. to 6 5/8 in. diameter and 70 ft. in length.

 - Contact UT – Contact UT testing equipment for all other materials that fall outside the size limitations of our immersion systems.